Coastal Carolina Chanticleers football

 The Coastal Carolina Chanticleers football team represents Coastal Carolina University in college football at the NCAA Division I Football Bowl Subdivision level.
 The Chanticleers are members of the Sun Belt Conference, fielding its teams at the FBS level since 2017.
 The Chanticleers play their home games at James C. Benton Field at Brooks Stadium in Conway, South Carolina, United States.

-Their head coach is Tim Beck, who was hired to replace previous head coach Jamey Chadwell following his move to Liberty.
+Their head coach is Ryan Beard, who was hired following the firing of Tim Beck.

 History

 It was announced in the late 1990s that CCU would establish a football squad in the coming years.
 The Coastal Carolina Chanticleers football program played its inaugural season in 2003 on campus at Brooks Stadium.
 The team's first coach was David Bennett, who held the position from the team's inception until December 9, 2011.

 In the program's short history, the team has defeated such traditional Football Championship Subdivision (FCS) powers as James Madison University (ranked No. 1 at the time), Furman University, Wofford College, and the University of Montana.
 The program has won seven Big South Conference championships and has had several former players enter professional NFL careers.

 Coastal's primary football rivals in FCS play were Liberty and Charleston Southern.

 Coastal Carolina's first season as a full FBS member was in 2017.
 In 2020, the team won a share of its first Sun Belt championship and made its first bowl appearance, a 37-34 defeat to rival Liberty in the Cure Bowl.
 Coastal won its first bowl game the following season, returning to the Cure Bowl and defeating Northern Illinois, 47-41.